-Underfunded and underestimated: Grassroots and community groups are the missing link to understanding poverty in the UK
+Underfunded and underestimated: Grassroots and community groups as the missing link to understanding poverty in the UK

 While the tides of policy fluctuate, grassroots and community groups within the Voluntary, Community and Social Enterprise (VCSE) sector remain firmly rooted, staying focused on the real issues that affect people and filling in the gaps left by policies shaped by misconceptions about poverty and those who endure it.